trully87/Promopaketi/replit.md

 - Custom hooks for reusable logic (useToast, useIsMobile, useLanguage)
 - Type-safe data contracts shared between frontend and backend via `@shared` module

+**Dynamic Content Management**
+- Hero slider loads slides dynamically from database with fallback to hardcoded images
+- Navigation menu loads items dynamically from database with fallback to default menu
+- Admin can manage hero slides and menu items with full CRUD operations
+- Public endpoints filter by `isActive` flag, admin endpoints return all items for editability
+- Language codes use lowercase 'me' and 'en' throughout the system
+- Hero component auto-resets currentSlide index when totalSlides changes

 **Package Modal System**
 - Tab-based interface with 2 main tabs:
   - **"Kompletan Paket" (Complete Package)** - Text-only numbered list of all products with names and descriptions (no images)